tzrikka/revchat/README.md

 ## Whose Turn Is It Anyway?

 RevChat tracks the state of each PR, remembers who is the author and who are the reviewers, and their turns to pay attention to the PR.
-This is reflected in daily reminders and the `/revchat status` Slack slash command.
+This is reflected in daily reminders and the `/revchat status` slash command.

 **Initial state:** if the PR has no reviewers, it's automatically the author's turn.